 After this week you will feel aligned and in tune, loved and in love.
 You will smile at the nonsensical, and then walk towards what is truly important in life.
 You will have discovered the silence of nature, the power of your own voice, and the joy of being together in harmony.

-Activities include singing, forest bathing, creative writing, archery, vocal exercises and breath work, performance in small groups, mountain hiking, drama and singing practices, fire lighting, discovering harmony in sounds and tunes, sharing stories and eating delicious ayurvedic food.
+Activities include singing, forest bathing, creative writing, archery, vocal exercises and breath work, performance in small groups, mountain hiking, drama and singing practices, fire lighting, discovering harmony in sounds and tunes, sharing stories and eating delicious healthy food.

 Everyone is welcome but there are limited spaces, the maximum number of participants is fifteen.
 A background in music or singing is not required, and the physical activities are not strenuous.
 You just need courage to venture into the unknown.